-- The developer shall pay to Council an amount of (to be negotiated) per allotment created for residential purposes toward the provision of community facilities in the Lithgow Local Government Area. - Full embellishment of the passive open space generally as outlined in (the developer's offer) including weed removal, a shared access pathway/cycleway and seating. - Provide as part of the lands the subject of the development application at least (area to be determined for example in accordance with a DCP requirement) of land for active open space purposes and embellish the lands prior to the issue of a subdivision certificate with at least the following: - A mixture of (to Council's satisfaction) new playground equipment, greenspace, skateboard and/or bicycle "ramp" facilities, basketball/netball practice facilities (eg part of a court area and hoop) - Seating and tables - The area is to be suitably landscaped and turfed with low maintenance lawn and fitted with an irrigation system - Alternatively, the developer may choose to pay Council an amount of (to be negotiated) per allotment created for residential purposes in respect of active open space required as a result of the development.
+- The developer shall pay to Council an amount of (to be negotiated) per allotment created for residential purposes toward the provision of community facilities in the Lithgow Local Government Area. - Full embellishment of the passive open space generally as outlined in (the developers offer) including weed removal, a shared access pathway/cycleway and seating. - Provide as part of the lands the subject of the development application at least (area to be determined - for example in accordance with a DCP requirement) of land for active open space purposes and embellish the lands prior to the issue of a subdivision certificate with at least the following: - A mixture of (to Council's satisfaction) new playground equipment, greenspace, skateboard - and/or bicycle - "ramp" - facilities, basketball/netball practice facilities (e.g. part of a court area and hoop). - Seating and tables.

+- The area is to be Additional suitabley landscapinged and turfinged with low maintenance lawn and fitted with an irrigation systems. - Alternatively, the developer may choose to pay Council an amount of (to be negotiated) per allotment created for residential purposes in respect of active open space required as a result of the development.

-Pooling and progressive application of contributions to various public benefits relate to the various agreements.
+Pooling and progressive application of contributions to various public benefits

+Council is required to disclose that monetary contributions paid under different planning agreements may be pooled and progressively applied towards the provision of public benefits that relate to the various agreements.
 Planning agreements should specifically provide for this mechanism.
 Pooling may be appropriate to allow public benefits, particularly essential infrastructure, to be provided in a fair and equitable way.